nakoyawilson/devChallenges-portfolio/README.md

 - [How TO - CSS Skill Bar](https://www.w3schools.com/howto/howto_css_skill_bar.asp)
 - [How to Build a Custom Pagination Component in React](https://www.freecodecamp.org/news/build-a-custom-pagination-component-in-react/)
 - [netlify deployment: Failed during stage 'building site': Build script returned non-zero exit code: 2 - Stack Overflow](https://stackoverflow.com/questions/64468843/netlify-deployment-failed-during-stage-building-site-build-script-returned-n)
+- [TypeError: (0 , \_react.useEffect) is not a function - Stack Overflow](https://stackoverflow.com/a/70662432) - This Stack Overflow answer was helpful for figuring out why a blank page was being rendered on Netlify while the app worked fine in development.

 ## How To Use